vadimsj/redland-renovations/testing.md

   **4. Offer a various options for customers to get in touch.**

-  - The primary call to action leads directly to contact form that allows to submit the message directly
+  - The primary call to action leads directly to contact form that allows to submit the message directly.

   - The website features additional call to action bar with the phone number and email.